 My name is Michele.

-I’m a 4th gen New Yorker from Astoria, Queens dedicated to providing relational psychotherapy rooted in anti-capitalist and psychoanalytic thought
+I’m a 4th gen New Yorker from Astoria, Queens dedicated to providing relational psychotherapy rooted in social justice and psychoanalytic thought

 Telehealth & In-Person Therapy in New York City